Undergraduate Studies in Italian

 Graduate Studies In Italian

 Individuals who would like to apply to the Italian MA Program at CSULB must first complete the university application at Cal State Apply.
 Applicants should either have a BA in Italian (with a minimum GPA of 3.0) or at least 18 units of upper-division study in Italian.
 Applicants with extensive study or work experience in Italy who do not possess formal training in Italian Studies may be considered on a case-by-case basis for admission into the MA program.
 Candidates must also pass the CSULB Writing Proficiency Exam (WPE).
-If you have any additional questions about prerequisites, please contact the graduate advisor for Italian, Dr. Clorinda Donato (Clorinda.Donato@csulb.edu).
-For Fall 2020, the deadline for the university application is June 1, 2020.
+If you have any additional questions about prerequisites, please contact the graduate advisor for Italian, Dr. Enrico Vettore (Enrico.Vettore@csulb.edu).
+For Fall 2024, the deadline for the university application is June 1, 2024.
 Please note that there is a different university application at Cal State Apply for international students.
-The deadline for international students is two months earlier on April 1, 2020.
+The deadline for international students is April 1, 2024.
 For more information about international applications, please visit the Center for International Education webpage.

 In addition to the university application, applicants must also complete the departmental application.
 You will need the following materials to complete your departmental application:

 - A short essay (3-10 pages) in Italian that has been graded in a previous course.

 - A statement of purpose in English related to the applicant’s goals (not to exceed 2 pages single-spaced).

 - Unofficial transcripts.

 If accepted, please note that graduate students have several opportunities to apply for on-campus funding.
 For more details, please visit the Graduate Studies Resource Center webpage.
 More information about on-campus funding, scholarships, teaching assistantships, and the program in general will be provided at the graduate student orientation organized for each incoming cohort of students.